 A. Yes.
 However, firewood is scarce around the boat camps and no person may cut living or dead standing trees for firewood or other purposes.
-We highly suggest that you arrive at Camp Baker with your own supply of firewood.
+It's highly suggested that you arrive at Camp Baker with your own supply of firewood.
 Firewood is also for sale at Camp Baker for $5/bundle.
 Help to enhance the feeling of solitude in the canyon by not using a chainsaw.
-Metal fire rings were installed at all boat camps in 2003.
 Please use the metal fire rings within each boat camp, make sure all wood is completely contained within the fire ring and that your fire is dead out before leaving.
 The most common type of litter left at campsites is half-burned plastic, aluminum foil, glass, eggshells, cigarette butts and metal left in the fire rings.
 Do not attempt to burn anything in the fire ring besides paper, wood or charcoal.
 Clean your fire ring after extinguishing your fire.
 If you plan on camping and having a fire at Camp Baker, the same Leave No Trace principles as above apply.
-You are required to have an axe, bucket and shovel when camping on Forest Service lands.

 Q. Why are there fences across the Smith River?

 A. The Smith River flows through a great deal of private land.
 Ranchers along the Smith River graze livestock, particularly during the late summer and early fall.
 In some places the fences have been installed across the river to control livestock.
 Most fences will have float gates installed with the cooperation of the landowner, allowing safe passage of your boat.
 Use caution when approaching and passing through the float gates.
 Please repay the favor by respecting the landowner's property rights.
 Don't cut fences, camp on private land without permission, litter or vandalize equipment.
 Please respect cabin owners' privacy by not stopping in front of cabin sites.
 Realize that only through cooperation between the landowner and floaters will the Smith River continue to be used and preserved by all.

 Q. Are dogs allowed on the Smith River?

 A. Dogs are NOT allowed on Smith River float trips.
 The only exceptions are legitimate service dogs that accompany someone with a disability and hunting dogs used for lawful hunting purposes during legal hunting seasons.
 Aside from these two exceptions, no dog or pet will be allowed on a Smith River float trip.
 Keep in mind that there are no kennel options at Camp Baker; if you bring a dog or pet to Camp Baker, they will not be allowed to accompany you down the river and you will not be permitted to leave the animal at Camp Baker.
-Thank you for your compliance.

 Q. Are shuttle services available?

 A. Yes.
 Several shuttle services can move your vehicle from Camp Baker to Eden Bridge.

 Q. How do I get to the Camp Baker put-in?

 A. White Sulphur Springs to Camp Baker is 26 miles.
 Take State Secondary Road 360 (Fort Logan Road) west from White Sulphur Springs 16.6 miles to the Camp Baker turn-off.
 Follow the directional signs 9.6 miles to Camp Baker.
 It takes two hours (75 miles) to drive from Camp Baker to Eden Bridge on Millegan Road (State Secondary Road 360).
 Driving this gravel road should not be attempted during wet conditions.
 Make sure to lock your vehicles and leave no valuables in your vehicle at Camp Baker or Eden Bridge.
 Eden Bridge is 28 miles from Great Falls via Ulm and Interstate 15.
 Great Falls to Camp Baker via White Sulphur Springs is 127 miles.

 Q. Are commercial outfitters allowed on the Smith River?

 A. Yes, but they are strictly limited, both in the total number of outfitters and the number of launches that each outfitter is allocated.
 Currently, 8 outfitters are authorized to conduct commercial use on the Smith River with a total of 73 launches allocated among them.
 The number of launches allocated was determined by analyzing historic use levels.
 The outfitters operate under a permanent launch calendar with their 73 launches scheduled on specific dates during the months of May, June, July and September.
 Two outfitted launches are allowed per day on Sundays and Wednesdays.
 One outfitted launch is allowed per day on other days of the week.
 [View outfitter launch calendar.]

 Please note: It is illegal for any unauthorized outfitter or individual to provide commercial services to Smith River floaters (This does not apply to vehicle shuttles or bed and breakfasts).
 If you wish to hire the services of an outfitter, do not apply for a private permit in the drawing since the outfitters are allocated a specific number of launches on specific days of the week and month.

-Q. What can floaters do to prevent the spread of noxious weeds and aquatic nuisance species (ANS)?
+Q. What can floaters do to prevent the spread of noxious weeds and aquatic invasive species (AIS)?